pixlkat/real_aes/README.txt

 1. Use the Authenticated AES encryption method with the Encrypt module (https://drupal.org/project/encrypt).

-2. If you do not require aes_encrypt and aes_decrypt, use this module as a Defuse PHP Encryption library loader.
+2. If you implement encryption yourself, use this module as a Defuse PHP Encryption library loader.
    In your own code, include the library with libraries_load('php-encryption'), then call Crypto::encrypt, Crypto::decrypt and Crypto::createNewRandomKey directly.